Netflix/vmaf/README.md

 ##Prerequisite

 The VDK package has its core feature extraction library written in C, and the rest control code written in Python.
 It also has a stand-alone C++ implementation that is Python-independent.
-To build the C/C++ code, it requires *cc* and *g++*.
+To build the C/C++ code, it requires *gcc* and *g++* (>=0.4.8).
 To run scripts and tests, it requires Python2 (>= 2.7) installed.

 It also requires a number of Python packages: